-Question Management response 11.
-Are the management arrangements for the accounting estimates, as detailed in Appendix A reasonable?
+Question Management response 10.
+Are management aware of any transactions, events, conditions (or changes in these) that may give rise to recognition or disclosure of significant accounting estimates that require significant judgement (other than those in Appendix A)?
+If so, what are they?
+No 11.
+Why are management satisfied that their arrangements for the accounting estimates, as detailed in Appendix A, are reasonable?
 Yes 12.
-How is the Audit, Governance and Standards Committee provided with assurance that the arrangements for accounting estimates are adequate?
+How is the Audit, Governance and Standards Committee provided with assurance that the arrangements for accounting estimates are adequate ?
 Details of accounting estimates and significant judgements are disclosed to members of the Audit, Governance and Standards committee within this paper, and through the financial statements.
 Committee members are given the opportunity to review and comment on the draft financial statements prior approving the audited document.
 Budget risks are also regularly reported to the committee, and this report incorporates future uncertainty and the likelihood and impact of adverse events arising.
 In the event that significant accounting estimates were so inaccurate as to compromise financial resilience, this would be reported to members through regular budget monitoring updates throughout the year.